timani/timani.co.za/_posts/2015-08-13-a-tdd-approach-to-creating-a-minimal-sculpin-docker-image-with-serverspec.md

     attributes:
 </code></pre>

-###### Drivers
+Test Kitchen has auto-named your only instance by combining the Suite name (“default”) and the Platform name (“ubuntu-12.04”) into a form that is safe for DNS and hostname records, namely “default-ubuntu-1204”

-Cloud providers like EC2, Digital Ocean, Rackspace, Azure and in our case Google Compute Engine.
+**Drivers:** Cloud providers like EC2, Digital Ocean, Rackspace, Azure and in our case Google Compute Engine.
 In a later post we will see how we can verify that our infrastructure runs as expected on in the environment it will reside.

 This way you can anticipate any potential caveats, exception handling or patches that need to be applied prior to release in production.

-Test Kitchen also support Virtualization drivers like Vagrant, Docker, LXC and VMWare among others.
-For this tutorial the driver can is set to docker.

 <pre><code class="language-yaml">driver:
   name: docker
 </code></pre>

-###### Provisioners
+Test Kitchen also support Virtualization drivers like Vagrant, Docker, LXC and VMWare among others.
+For this tutorial the driver can is set to docker.

-This tells Test Kitchen how to run Chef, to apply the code in our cookbook to the machine under test.
+**Provisioners:** This tells Test Kitchen how to run Chef, to apply the code in our cookbook to the machine under test.
 The default and simplest approach is to use chef-solo, but other options are available, and ultimately Test Kitchen doesn't care how the infrastructure is built

 <pre><code class="language-yaml">provisioner:
   name: ansible_playbook